aishwaryas121/bellabeat-capstone-project/README.md

 **Bellabeat Marketing Strategy : Key Consumer Trends Analysis** This repository contains the analysis and business recommendations derived from the Google Data Analytics Capstone Project.
 The goal was to provide data-driven recommendations to Bellabeat’s marketing team focused on increasing user engagement and retention.

+Results Summary: Analysis revealed a fundamental user engagement gap: nearly three-quarters of the user base (\mathbf{76\%}) is classified as Sedentary or Lightly Active.
+This presents a critical marketing challenge focused less on advanced upsells and more on low-barrier activation and habit formation to drive long-term user retention.

 **📊 Project Overview:**